 Another favorite brand in the waxing industry is Essential Rosin Wax Oil, Lavender by Depileve.
 This clear soft wax contains soothing lavender extract which helps lessen the pain with its anti-inflammatory and antibacterial properties.
 Although this is not formulated for sensitive skin, it has good reviews of being non-irritating to the skin.

 Heated: These are the types you find inside cute heating pots.
 Some are put in anti-rust aluminum jars that you can warm by placing the tin can above a lighted candle.
 Or you may use a warmer to soften it.
 This way, you can safely heat it at the right temperature.

 Cold: Convenient because you can easily scoop it out the pot and spread it to the skin.
-Although, it might be a challenge to get a thin layer on evenly due to its firmer consistency.
-Albeit, unlike heated, cold wax tend to hurt more and may leave few hairs behind.
+Although, it might be a challenge to get a thin layer evenly due to its firmer consistency.
+Albeit, unlike heated, cold wax tends to hurt more and may leave few hairs behind.

 ❏ 100% natural (Yes, it should meet all material safety standards)